pmdevita/django-shinobi/docs/docs/differences.md

 ### Schema Performance Improvements

 Shinobi significantly improves the performance of Schema, especially for handling large data payloads.
-These improvements are not backwards compatible.
+These improvements are not fully backwards compatible.
 Depending on the project, they may work without any changes to your code, but you may need to make changes for custom `model_validator` or `field_validator`s.
 There may also be issues with FileFields on Pydantic 2.6 and older, so upgrading is recommended.